 This is why when you see your favourite fitness model, with his rippling abs, or her geometrically perfect ass, brandishing a pack of the latest skinny-organic-natural-tea supplement, you rush off to buy, thinking it’s what you need.

 This is why you keep putting butter in your coffee in the hopes to lose fat.
-Or why you spend triple for the expensive sciencey sounding creatine when a cheaper version will work just as well, if not better.
+Or why you spend triple for the expensive sciencey-sounding creatine when a cheaper version works just as well, if not better.
 Or why you’re adamant you should buy organic, even when it’s no better than conventional.
-Or, why you buy fat burners, which are no more than sexed up caffeine pills .
+Or, why you buy fat burners, which are no more than sexed-up caffeine pills.

 Solution: Pay attention.
 And if something sounds too good to be true, it probably is.
-Because, really?
-Do you honestly believe your favourite celebrity got those peeled abs, or those toned buns, by using some weird muscle contracting vibrator machine, thing?
+Because really?
+Do you honestly believe your favourite celebrity got those peeled abs or toned buns by using some weird muscle contracting vibrator machine?

 8. Fuck Your Genetics

-If you’ve ever been to a circus and are like me, you’ve probably thought the same thing: Woah, it’s an Elephant, and woah, that thing is huge.
-It must weigh a gazillion tons and is strong as shit: why the hell hasn’t it crushed its captors and escaped?
+If you’ve ever been to a circus and are like me, you’ve probably thought the same thing: Woah, it’s an Elephant.
+And woah, that thing is huge.
+It must weigh a gazillion tons and be strong as shit: why the hell hasn’t it crushed its captors and escaped?

-In 1965, Martin Seligman and his team were doing research on classical conditioning.
-They were expanding on the research of Pavlov, you know, the guy who would ring a bell and his dogs would start salivating.
+To answer that, we have to travel back to the 1960s where Martin Seligman and his team were expanding on Pavlov’s research.
+You know, the guy who would ring a bell, and his dogs would start salivating.

 Once the dogs were conditioned, Seligman put one dog into a large box with a little fence dividing it in half.
 The dogs could see over the fence and were able to jump over it.
-One-half of the fence was electrified, the other side was not.
+One-half of the fence was electrified.

 They zapped the dog expecting it to jump over the fence to escape.
 It didn’t.
-The dog simply laid down and braced itself through the ensuing shocks.
+The dog just laid down and braced itself through the ensuing shocks.

-The researchers then put a dog who hadn’t been conditioned via electrocution into the box and zapped it – this dog jumped the fence right away.
+The researchers then put a dog who hadn’t been conditioned into the box and zapped it – this dog jumped the fence right away.

 The conditioned dogs had learned something called “learned helplessness”.
-Learned helplessness is when a person or animal (like the Elephant at the circus) experiences repeated bouts of negative or painful stimuli that they simply cease to give up trying to change their circumstances.
-Basically, what I’m saying is, you’re sorta, kinda, like Seligman’s Dogs.
+Learned helplessness is when a person or animal (like the Elephant at the circus) experiences repeated bouts of negative or painful stimuli that they cease trying to change their circumstances.
+Basically, you’re kind of like Seligman’s dogs.